aselshall/rm/hw/hw2.md

-## Homework 2: Conducting an exploratory literature search and refining your research topic
+## Homework 2: Conducting an exploratory literature search and scoping your research topic

 ### Objective
 This assignment aims to guide you through the process of refining your chosen research topic into a research question.
 By conducting an exploratory literature search, you will develop a clearer understanding of the research landscape, identify gaps in existing knowledge, and formulate your research question accordingly.